Jeimer Candelario Player Props: Cubs vs. Reds

 Jeimer Candelario At The Plate

-- Candelario has 99 hits, which is tops among Chicago hitters this season, while batting .265 with 49 extra-base hits.
+- Candelario leads Chicago with 103 hits, batting .273 this season with 51 extra-base hits.

-- Among the qualified batters in MLB, he ranks 55th in batting average, 40th in on-base percentage, and 29th in slugging.
+- Among qualified hitters in MLB action, he ranks 41st in batting average, 33rd in on-base percentage, and 22nd in slugging.

-- Candelario will look to extend his four-game hitting streak.
-He's batting .471 during his last outings.
+- Candelario will look to extend his five-game hitting streak.
+He's batting .667 in his last outings.

-- Candelario has had at least one RBI in 32.0% of his games this season (32 of 100), with two or more RBI 16 times (16.0%).
-He has also accounted for three or more of his team's runs in five contests.
+- In 31.7% of his games this season, Candelario has had at least one RBI.
+He's picked up more than one in 15.8% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.